-The new insurance system, which was implemented by the Company at the beginning of 2021, continued to cause challenges to the management and staff during 2023, and has also caused a temporary increase in administrative expenses.
+During the year 2024, the Company continued to upgrade its insurance system, which was implemented at the beginning of 2021.
 The benefits in relation to the automations resulting from the implementation of this large project, as well as the reduction in administrative expenses, are expected to be experienced in the following years.

-The adoption of IFRS 17 "Insurance Contracts from 1st January 2023, with retrospective adjustment from 1st January 2022, has brought further challenges to the Company, due to the significant investment required in systems and human resources.
-IFRS 17 has also affected adversely the profitability of the Company for 2023, mainly due to the decrease in the interest rates comparing to 2022.
+The adoption of IFRS 17 "Insurance Contracts" from 1st January 2023, with retrospective effect from 1st January 2022, has brought further challenges to the Company, which continued until the end of 2024, when the "state of the art" solution for the preparation of its financial results, was completed.